Jishan010/movies_database/README.md

 # movies_database

-### Flutter Sample Project to Test Flutter for Simple Moview Application
+### Flutter Sample Project to Test Flutter for Simple Movie Database Application
 ### This project includes features like:
 - [x] List of Movies
 - [x] Movie Details